-For more information on Parkinson’s disease and creativity, please visit the EPDA website.
+For more information on Parkinson’s disease and creativity, please visit Parkinson’s Europe website.

 5 filmmakers on making movies about Parkinson’s disease